fbpx

 Here your main costs are an M&A advisor and legal fees.
 This is when you will finalize your funding sources.
 For most business buyers, this will include an SBA loan but may also include seller financing, an equity investment, or a loan from a commercial bank.

-If you take the Do It With You path, you will pay a fee of $37,500 to Acquira, which will cover all of your advisor and legal fees.
+If you take the Accelerator+ path, you will pay a fee of $37,500 to Acquira, which will cover all of your advisor and legal fees.
 Your Success Coach will provide support in order to identify potential financing alternatives, including strategies to negotiate and secure financing and reviewing business plans and financial models for lenders and investors.
 Your Success Coach will also review all key documents between you and the seller.

 After you’ve talked to the lenders, the lawyers, and the CPAs and collected all of the information and data, you’ll have to make a final decision on what lender you will use.
 Once you’ve decided on what lender you’ll go with, you’ll need to ensure that you’re pre-approved for a loan.